null

 Handle

 Most lights will come with a lanyard that you can wrap and tighten around your wrist while you dive or a pistol-grip style handle.
 Others may have a goodman handle that allows you to hold the light on the top of your hand for a hands-free operation.
-If it's a video light, there are a variety of options for attaching the light to your camera gear.
+Video lights mount to camera trays and arms via ball-mount or cold-shoe systems and are typically used in pairs for even illumination.